Skip to main content

 We will assume knowledge of the basics of these topics (excluding Fourier analysis), but we will review them as needed.

-I want to emphasize that we are going to eventually lead up to quantum field theory.
+I also want to emphasize that we are going to eventually lead up to quantum field theory.
 Thus, we will not shy away from any of the mathematical tools that is needed to understand the subject.
 Even in these introductory notes, we will see Dirac deltas, Feynman path integrals, Hamiltonians, tensor products, U(2)/SU(2)/O(3)/SO(3) groups, spinors, Clifford algebras, Lie algebras, and more.
 Of course, this is not to scare anyone away - we will build up to these concepts from the ground up, and we will try to motivate them as much as possible.
 Mathematical tools are supposed to make things easier, not harder, and we will see how they can simplify the understanding of quantum mechanics and quantum field theory.

 Overview